-At December 31, 2020 our long-term debt was approximately \$10,000,000.
-We have borrowed and expect to continue to borrow to finance acquisitions and for other corporate purposes.
-Because of our indebtedness, a portion of our cash flow from operations is required for debt service.
-Our leverage could make us vulnerable to an increase in interest rates, a downturn in our operating performance, or a decline in general economic conditions.
-The credit facility is subject to mandatory prepayment requirements, including but not limited to, certain sales of assets, certain insurance proceeds, certain debt issuances and certain sales of equity.
+While we currently have no debt outstanding at December 31, 2021 we have previously borrowed and may borrow to finance acquisitions and for other corporate purposes.
+If we borrow in the future, our leverage could make us vulnerable to an increase in interest rates, a downturn in our operating performance, or a decline in general economic conditions.
+Our credit facility is subject to mandatory prepayment requirements, including but not limited to, certain sales of assets, certain insurance proceeds, certain debt issuances and certain sales of equity.
 Any outstanding balance under the credit facility will be due on the maturity date of June 27, 2023.
-We believe that cash flows from operations will be sufficient to meet our debt service requirements for interest and scheduled payments of principal under the credit facility.
+We believe that cash flows from operations will be sufficient to meet any debt service requirements for interest and scheduled payments of principal under the credit facility in the future.
 However, if such cash flow is not sufficient, we may be required to sell additional equity securities, refinance our obligations or dispose of one or more of our properties in order to make such scheduled payments.
 We cannot be sure that we would be able to affect any such transactions on favorable terms, if at all.